A Deep Dive Into the 4 Types of Consumer Behavior

 4. Economic Factors

-You can segment your brand’s target audiences by income range and propose a solution based on each economic group’s needs and preferences.
+To deal with this, you can segment your brand’s target audiences by income range and offer flexible payment plans based on each economic group’s needs and preferences.

-The lighting, music, client service, and placement of product displays can affect their decisions.
-The shop location is another situational factor.
+The shopping environment plays a key role in buying decisions.
+For physical stores, factors like lighting, music, and product placement can sway customers.
+The shop location is another key situational factor.

 We’ll find qualified digital marketing agencies for your project, for free.